fmw/vix/README.rst

 Technology
 ==========

 Vix is written in `Clojure`_, a Lisp implementation that runs on the Java Virtual Machine (JVM).
 This means that Vix embraces the existing Java infrastructure and (legacy) Java libraries used by enterprise customers, while using a language that allows for rapid development.
-Vix uses `Enlive`_ as a templating solution and the `Compojure`_ framework.
-On the front-end, we're using the `jQuery`_, `underscore.js` and `Backbone.js`_ Javascript frameworks.
+Vix uses `Enlive`_ templating and the `Compojure`_ framework.
+The client-side code is written in `ClojureScript`_ using the `Google Closure`_ tools.
 Vix exposes all functionality through a RESTful API, allowing for easy integration with external applications.

 Installation
 ============